-The Admissions Committee, which reviews all IIDP applications, is comprised of the Dean and the Associate and Assistant Deans of the Graduate School.
+The Admissions Committee, which reviews all IIDP applications, comprises the Dean and the Associate Deans of the Graduate School.
 Additional faculty from the applicants' disciplines may be invited to review applications and make admission recommendations.

-The IIDP Graduate Committee is a small committee of WSU faculty selected from the IIDP students' disciplines who serve as reviewers to evaluate the IIDP qualifying examinations.
-This committee provides a consistent programmatic understanding of the rigor of interdisciplinary study expected of IIDP students.
+The IIDP Graduate Committee is a small committee of WSU faculty selected from IIDP students' disciplines who serve as reviewers and evaluators for the IIDP qualifying examination.
+They provide a consistent programmatic understanding of the rigor of interdisciplinary study expected of IIDP students.